Who We Are

 JON MARTHALER is the soccer columnist for the Star Tribune, and has covered virtually every sport in the Twin Cities for one publication or another.
 There is nothing in soccer that does not interest him at least a little bit, and if you have any good sites for Nigerian second division coverage or Asian Champions League blogs, let him know.

 ADAM JARVI is a licensed architect and senior associate at NewStudio Architecture, a Twin Cities-based firm with projects in 34 states and 5 Canadian provinces.
 He also teaches undergraduate design fundamentals at the University of Minnesota's College of Design, where he serves as Chair of the Adjunct Faculty Leadership Committee.
 Adam is a resident of Union Park in Saint Paul, a Minnesota United FC season ticket holder, and can usually be found on game days standing with the Dark Clouds.

 MATT PRIVRATSKY grew up driving two to three hours to play low level soccer games across northern Minnesota.
 When he's not writing features and filling in on the Gopher beat for FiftyFive.One, he works full time on communications and government affairs for Fresh Energy, an energy policy nonprofit in St Paul.

 ANDREW LOVGREN is a relative newcomer to the love of soccer and is making up for lost time by obsessing over every aspect of the sport.

-Matthew joined the FiftyFive.One shortly before the rebrand from the Northern Pitch.
-He is often often revolve around the Des Moines Menace's PDL and WPSL teams and occasionally U.S. National Team stories.
+Matthew joined FiftyFive.One shortly before the rebrand from Northern Pitch.
+His writing often revolves around the Des Moines Menace's PDL, WPSL, and occasionally U.S. National Teams.
 He and his wife live just outside of Des Moines, Iowa, where he also works as a Sports Editor for the Boone News-Republican.

 JOE LEYBA has been hating Milwaukee since 2004.